FrontendMasters/front-end-handbook-2017/recap.md

 * The year of the UI component, and tree of UI components, for building complex UI's.
 * Components being constructed from a single file, potentially contain HTML, CSS, and JS, IN ONE FILE!
 No longer mainstream development blasphemy.
 * React, Redux, Webpack, ECMAScript 2015 (aka ES6), and Babel gain massive adoption.
 These solutions rise to the top of all the polls as the most used tech.
-* Developers realized, in most cases, hybrid mobile development via webviews doesn't provide enough wins.
+* Developers realized, in most cases, HTML 5 hybrid mobile development via webviews doesn't provide enough wins when building native apps.
-* React Native and NativeScript start to replace hybrid webview development.
+* React Native and NativeScript start to replace mobile HTML5 hybrid webview development.
 * Many abandon Gulp for NPM scripts, but Gulp remains popular.
 * SASS remains a popular tool, while PostCSS (+ CSSNext) gains ground.
 * Linting HTML, CSS, and JavaScript (eslint replaces jshint) is a thing most developers do.